-The game clock should not be stopped if the play clock is started in error (Example: Clock running with less than 40 seconds in any quarter).
+The game clock should not be stopped if the play clock is started in error.

 Remind the timer that if the game clock is stopped with two seconds or less in any period and will start on the Referee's signal, run the game clock to zero if the ball is legally snapped.